anmi404/FlightSurety/README.md

 First airline is registered when contract is deployed.

 #### Multiparty Consensus
-Only existing airline may register a new airline until there are at least four airlines registered.
+Only an existing airline may register a new airline until there are at least four airlines registered.
 Demonstrated either with Truffle test or by making call from client Dapp
 #### Multiparty Consensus
 Registration of fifth and subsequent airlines requires multi-party consensus of 50% of registered airlines.
 Demonstrated either with Truffle test or by making call from client Dapp